limehome/serverless-express-typescript-sqs/README.md

 ### Create a new service or controller
 1. Create a new folder with the service or controller name (e.g `/src/services/log`)
 2. Create a file for the class (e.g `/src/services/log/log.service.ts`)
-    - You can use dependecy injection
+    - You can use dependency injection to access other services
-3. Create a file that contains a exported instance of that class (e.g `/src/services/index.ts`).
+3. Create a file that contains an exported instance of that class (e.g `/src/services/index.ts`).
-    - Here you then can import exported instances of other services or controllers
+    - Here you then can import exported instances of other services or controllers to inject them
 4. Create a unit test file (e.g `/test/services/log.service.spec.ts`)

 ### Add a new http endpoint
 1. Create a new router or add a route to an existing router in `/src/routers`
-2. Create a new validator for that route in `/src/validators` and use it as middleware in the route
+2. Create a new validator for that route in `/src/validators` and use it as middleware for that route
    - Do not forget to always add the validation check middleware (`/src/validator.middleware.ts`) right after you used a new validation middleware
 3. Add a controller as shown in the section before that will be called from the new route
 4. Add a service as shown in the section before that will called from the new controller